erendemirel/garde/README.md

 | `secret/garde/api_key` | API key for mTLS authentication |

 > [!IMPORTANT]
 > Built-in TLS must be enabled for mTLS and API-key authentication to work.
-Without TLS, only basic authentication is available.
+Without TLS, only basic authentication is available

 #### Additional Production Configuration